auth0-samples/auth0-regular-webapp-passwordless-account-link/README.md

 Name the Rule appropriate eg. `Check SMS Account Linked`

-You may wish to adjust the 2nd line to match your own username password connection name eg. `Username-Password-Authentication`
+You will have to adjust the 2nd line to match your own client ID

 ### Locally